 A paddling journey through a wild & stunning rainforest ecosystem.

 Norm Hann Expeditions is excited to offer this new adventure for experienced ocean paddlers in the wild and spectacular Broughton Archipelago.
-Led by Norm, you will be packing and carrying your own gear and food on your touring board for a five day guided interpretive trip into the heart of this paddling paradise.
+This is a self supported trip and you will be packing and carrying your own gear and food on your touring board for a five day guided interpretive trip into the heart of this paddling paradise.

 This place is a mecca for marine wildlife as resident Killer Whales begin showing up towards the end of June and feeding Humpbacks make their way into the area in April and May.
 Harbour Seals, Sea Lions, River Otters, Bald Eagles and wandering Black and Grizzly Bears are all part of this incredible rainforest ecosystem.